imuzumdar/covid-analysis/README.md

 2. Physicians' trust in current recommendations
 3. Physicians' attitudes toward trainee roles during the pandemic

 Since the data set contained over 30 response variables of interest, I also wrote automated scripts to clean the data, fit models, perform model selection, and check all model diagnostics.
+Building this pipeline resulted in a 71 percent improvement in core analysis time.
 Again, if you're interestd in learning more, feel free to email me or view some of the visualizations and pdfs contained in this repo!